j-krieg/layerfmri/README.md

 # Layer-fMRI Processing Pipeline #

 This is a collection of code for the layer-fMRI processing pipeline.
-The aim is to create an fMRI processing pipeline that works robust for ultra-high field 7T functional MRI and preserves cortical layer information by reducing the amount of resampling steps to a minimum
+The aim is to create an fMRI processing pipeline that works robustly for ultra-high field 7T functional MRI and preserves cortical layer information by reducing the amount of resampling steps to a minimum.

 <br>
-The current preprocessing pipelines comprises the following steps:
+The current preprocessing pipeline comprises the following steps:
 ![](schematic.png)

 ## Tasks ##

 **Milestones**

-- Preprocessing (B0 estimation, distortion correction, bias field corection, motion correction)
+- Preprocessing (B0 estimation, distortion correction, bias field correction, motion correction)
 - Atlas Coregistration and ROI Selection
 - Distortion Correction: performance comparison of blip-up-blip-down vs. magnitude and phase images
 - Layer Selection in Freesurfer